Prior to 2008, I have recommended cod liver oil as a dietary supplement to support healthy vitamin D levels.

 Dr. Cannell and other prominent researchers believe the vitamin A contained in most cod liver oil is excessive, and can reduce the effectiveness of vitamin D by inhibiting the binding of its active form to your DNA, effectively preventing its ability to regulate the expression of your vitamin D-responsive genes.

-The Weston Price Foundation, of which I am an advisory member, holds a contradictory view.
+The Weston Price Foundation, of which I was an advisory member, but kicked me off once I disagreed with their contradictory view.
 They believe vitamin D can only effectively target genes when its “partner receptor” is activated by vitamin A. If vitamin A is absent, certain molecules called co-repressors bind to the receptors and prevent vitamin D from functioning.
 It is their position that cod liver oil is still a highly recommended supplement.

 After reviewing the evidence, I am personally convinced that there is sufficient vitamin A in the current American diet to facilitate sufficient vitamin D activation.
 This does not appear to be the case in third world countries, where cod liver oil, or some other preformed retinol supplement, would still be useful.